Anorak01/SSHTui/README.md

 cd SSHTui
 go install
 ```
-If you dont use `kitty` terminal, go into the config file and change the terminal to what you want
+If you don't use `kitty` terminal, go into the config file and change the terminal to what you want

 ## Usage
 Open the application with: